 Do you find yourself wanting to communicate with others without actually being with them?
 Are you tired or drained after being with others?
 Do you often feel like your words don’t come out ‘right’ when you are face-to-face with others, but they made sense in your head before you spoke them?
 Does that tend to make you feel unintelligent?

 These are a few of the wonderful and classic signs that you are an introvert.
-The good news is that none of these things indicate that there is something ‘wrong’ with you!
+The good news is that none of these things indicates that there is something ‘wrong’ with you!
 You are designed that way on purpose and one of the best things you can do is learn how to work WITH these traits.

 Blogging is a great way for quiet and reserved people to express themselves, promote a message, or start a business venture.